vaishnavi-rajesh/HABIT_TRACKER/README.md

 - [HTML,CSS,JavaScript]
 - [no external Framework used]
 - [no external Libraries used]

-- ### Tools Used:
+### Implementation

-1. **HTML**: To structure the web pages, including the habit tracker interface, habit details, and input forms.
+For Software:1. **HTML**: To structure the web pages, including the habit tracker interface, habit details, and input forms.
 2. **CSS**: For styling and creating a clean, user-friendly layout, including responsive design features.
 3. **JavaScript**: For the interactive functionality, such as habit tracking, streak management, and reminders.
 4. **LocalStorage**: To store user habit data persistently across sessions, ensuring habits and progress are saved even after refreshing the page.